beetbox/beets/docs/dev/plugins.rst

 * *import_begin*: called just before a ``beet import`` session starts up.
   Parameter: ``session``.

+* *trackinfo_received*: called after meta data for a track item has been fetched from disparate sources, such as MusicBrainz.
+Gives a developer the option to intercept the fetched TrackInfo object.
+Can be used to modify tags on a ``beet import`` operation or during later adjustments, such as ``mbsync``.
+Can be slow, as event is fired for any fetched possible match *before* user or autotagger selection was made.
+  Parameter: ``info``.

+* *albuminfo_received*: called after meta data for an album item has been fetched from disparate sources, such as MusicBrainz.
+Gives a developer the option to intercept the fetched AlbumInfo object.
+Can be used to modify tags on a ``beet import`` operation or during later adjustments, such as ``mbsync``.
+Can be slow, as event is fired for any fetched possible match *before* user or autotagger selection was made.
+  Parameter: ``info``.

 The included ``mpdupdate`` plugin provides an example use case for event listeners.

 Extend the Autotagger